balsedie/trilomorph/analyze_data.md

     ldks <- shapFix(lmks, nlms)

-now you can use the geomorph[^1] R package to continue with the general procrustes superimposition, construct the morphospace and further analysis
+and now you can use the geomorph[^1] R package to continue with the general procrustes superimposition, construct the morphospace and further analysis.

     #Superimpose by GPA.
     gpan <- geomorph::gpagen(ldks, Proj = TRUE, PrinAxes = FALSE)

-    # Then, construct the morphospace of selected configurations.
+    # Construct the morphospace of selected configurations.
     # This morphological space is reconstructed by means of a principal components analysis (PCA).
     pcan <- geomorph::gm.prcomp(gpan$coords)

-    #now you can plot the morphospace rather easily
+    #you can now plot the morphospace rather easily
     geomorph:::plot.gm.prcomp(pcan, main = "PCA-based morphospace", pch = 21, bg = "lightgray", cex = 1.5)
     mtext(paste0("n = ", nrow(pcan$x)), side = 3, adj = 1, font = 3)